Hesperian Health Guides

 Medicines called antiretroviral therapy, or ART, make people with HIV much healthier and help them live much longer.
 These medicines also help prevent HIV transmission to a baby during pregnancy, birth, and breastfeeding, and make HIV less able to spread during sex.

-ART must be taken every day at the same times to keep working well.
-If a person stops taking it, their HIV will grow strong enough to make them ill again.
+ART must be taken according to instructions, often every day at the same times, to keep working well.
+If a person stops taking it, or misses many doses, their HIV will grow strong enough to make them ill again.
 If they later restart taking ART, their HIV may be more difficult to treat.

 Various medicine combinations are available for ART.
 See more detailed information on using ART.

-Midwives can learn how to support people taking ART, organize to increase access to these medicines, and educate in the community to fight the stigma of HIV, and stop the spread of this disease.
+Midwives can encourage people to get tested for HIV, learn how to support people taking ART, organize with others to increase access to these medicines, and educate the community to fight the stigma of HIV.
+Find ways to stop discrimination against people with HIV while working to stop the spread of HIV.

 Hepatitis B and C